caio-k/caio-k/README.md

 👨‍💻 Information Systems student at USP

-💡 I'm passionate about solving problems and learning.
-Always open to new challenges and ready to face changes
+💡 I'm passionate about solving problems and learning, always open to new challenges and ready to face changes

 Reach me out 👇